Destination: Paris Travel Tips

 Where to Stay in Paris

 Paris is divided into 20 arrondissements.
 Our favorite neighborhood is in Saint-Germain-des-Prés.
 We stayed at an Airbnb in Place Saint-Michel.
-Other favorite neighborhoods is Le Marais, Eiffel Tower/Champs de Mars, and Champs-Élysées.
+Other favorite neighborhoods are Le Marais, Eiffel Tower/Champs de Mars, and Champs-Élysées.

 Airbnb: We Stayed at an Airbnb in Paris and had a great experience!